 Not all acoustic electric guitars are made equal when it comes to electronics; though even affordable models can achieve impressive results.
-We explain the differences to look out for when it comes to the pickups and preamps on electro acoustic models in our buying advice section (hit the link above to head straight there), but all our selections in this guide perform well in their fields for plugged-in experience.
+We explain the differences to look out for when it comes to the pickups and preamps on electro acoustic models in our buying advice section which is at the end of this guide.
+If you'd rather just get straight to the products, keep scrolling.

 Best acoustic electric guitars: Guitar World's choice

-The combination of solid woods which inspires performance and offers great value makes the Martin Junior Series DJR-10E our top all round pick.
+Our number one pick is the gorgeous Martin Junior Series DJR-10E (opens in new tab).
+The combination of solid woods displays great value for money, and the tone those solid woods create is unbeatable for the price.
 It’s a superb performer from an iconic name and would make an excellent first acoustic-electric or all-rounder for anyone.

-Our pro-level favourite is the Taylor American Dream AD17E Blacktop; a USA-made Taylor that balances features and price very well indeed.
-It even uses sustainably sourced woods, and with Taylor’s Expression System 2 and V-Class bracing, represents a great investment for stage, recording and home that’s also the company’s most reasonably-priced USA acoustic to date.
+If you're in the market to spend a little more on an acoustic electric guitar, then our pro-level favorite is the Taylor American Dream AD17E Blacktop (opens in new tab).
+A fairly new USA-made model from Taylor, it uses sustainably sourced woods, and with Taylor’s Expression System 2 and V-Class bracing, represents a great investment for stage, recording and home.
+It's also Taylor's best-priced USA-made acoustic to date.

 Best acoustic electric guitars: Product guide